URNerD/Online-Resume/README.md

 to create an online resume – it is a great way to show off your skills and design sense and it makes you visible 24/7.

+Your final product for this project will be an online resume for yourself.

 ## Computer Days

 You will probably want to use Chrome for this, it's developer mode is a little